 In 2004, Dr. Bitan joined the Department of Neurology in the David Geffen School of Medicine at UCLA where he is currently a Professor.
 His research program is dedicated to developing new therapeutic and diagnostic tools for neurodegenerative diseases and a better understanding of the process of abnormal protein aggregation, which underlies over 30 diseases.
 The abnormal aggregation leads to formation of toxic oligomers and amyloid fibrils that disrupt cellular function and communication, and ultimately causes cell death.
 Each disease is characterized by the abnormal self-association of certain proteins that affect particularly vulnerable cells and/or organs.
 For example, in Alzheimer's disease, the proteins Aβ and tau gradually destroy the hippocampus and certain cortical regions in the brain.
 To mitigate the harmful action of the toxic protein oligomers and aggregates, Dr. Bitan's laboratory has been using diverse strategies, including testing inhibitors and modulators of protein–protein interaction in vitro, in cell culture, and in animal models.
 Diagnostic tools are developed using human serum and plasma samples obtained from multiple clinics and biobanks.

 Dr. Bitan has published more than 90 original research articles, 26 chapters, and 13 reviews.
 He occasionally contributes commentaries to Alzforum and other media outlets.
-He serves as a reviewer for many scientific journals, NIH and VA study sections and other funding agencies, and as a member of the editorial boards of several journals, including Journal of Biological Chemistry, Frontiers in Molecular Neuroscience, Scientific Reports, Annals of Translational Medicine, and Pharmacogenomics and Personalized Medicine.
+He serves as a reviewer for many scientific journals, NIH and VA study sections and other funding agencies, and as a member of the editorial boards of several journals, including Journal of Biological Chemistry, Frontiers in Molecular Neuroscience, Scientific Reports, Annals of Translational Medicine, Biomolecules, and Pharmacogenomics and Personalized Medicine.
 He is also a member of the scientific advisory boards of the American Federation for Aging Research, Give to Cure, and KalGene Therapeutics, Inc.